ekholme/learning-go-projects/README.md

 # learning-go-projects
-Some projects to as I'm learning Go
+Some projects as I'm learning Go